Treatment as “Like Kind” for the Purposes of a 1031 Exchange

 With a 1031 exchange, an investor’s basis from the property he or she recently sold will carry forward with them into the new DST properties that they purchase.
 If the investor fully depreciated the property they sold already, that basis carries forward into the new DST properties.
 If they still had basis in the property they sold, or if they purchased a greater value in the DST properties than they had in the property they sold, then they now are able to take advantage of depreciation deductions to help shelter the income from the DST properties.

 Delaware Statutory Trust State Tax Treatment

+How is a Delaware Statutory Trust taxed when it is based out of the state of primary residence?
 When owning property out of state, you typically will need to file state income tax returns in that state.
 The same goes for DST properties unless the property is in a state with no income tax filing requirements, such as Texas or Florida.
 Typically CPAs will charge clients a few hundred-dollar fee for filing out of state on behalf of a DST investor.

 Future 1031 Exchanges – Tax Treatment of Delaware Statutory Trust Properties in Future 1031 Exchanges

 When an investor purchases a DST property and that DST property eventually sells, the investor is now free to purchase any other type of like kind real estate.
 Many of our investors end up 1031 exchanging back into more DST properties when it is time to reinvest.

 Purchasing Equal of Greater Value – DST Property Taxation Regarding 1031 Exchange Rules